karllhughes/learn/_posts/2021-04-06-hugo-vs-jekyll.md

 description: Hugo and Jekyll are two of the most popular static site generators.
   This comparison explores the main features of both.
 categories: platforms
+cta: Content Ideas
 author: john
 date: 2021-04-06T08:43:43.718Z
 img: /assets/posts/hugovsjek-20.png
-cta: Content Ideas
 ---
 Static site generators create HTML sites, with predictable page layouts and content with regular presentation such as blogs.
 There are many frameworks that can leverage a programming language and allow you to reuse code and process assets for these HTML pages, but this article will compare two of the most popular: [Hugo](https://gohugo.io/) and [Jekyll](https://jekyllrb.com/).
+(For a comparison of a static site and a dynamic site, see [Jekyll vs Wordpress](https://draft.dev/learn/jekyll-vs-wordpress))

 ## Why Use Static HTML Pages?